xlab/libvpx-go/README.md

 ### Demo application

 There is a simple WebM player with support of VP8/VP9 video and Vorbis/Opus audio implemnted, see [cmd/webm-player](cmd/webm-player).
 To get videos to play you can use [youtube-dl](https://github.com/rg3/youtube-dl) tool that is very convenient.
-It supports all the formats that are in WebM container, the player woudl automatically find video andaudio streams in a single file or in both (only video + only audio), see usage examples below.
+It supports all the formats that are in WebM container, the player would automatically find video andaudio streams in a single file or in both (only video + only audio), see usage examples below.

 #### Install deps (demo app)